spanner/radiant-taggable-extension/README.md

 	rake radiant:extensions:taggable:migrate
 	rake radiant:extensions:taggable:update

-The update task (aside from the usual) will bring over a basic CSS file for styling tags (only as a starting point and customize at will!).
+The update task will bring over a couple of CSS files for styling tags but you'll want to improve those.

 ## Author and copyright